42Prague/digiEduHack_hackathon/srcs/data_plat_digiedu/CHATFRIEND_SETUP.md

 # 🤖 ChatFriend Setup Guide

 ChatFriend is your AI-powered qualitative analysis assistant.
-It uses **Ollama** to run large language models (LLMs) locally on your computer - no cloud, no API costs, complete privacy!
+It uses **Hugging Face's cloud-based LLM API** to provide powerful AI analysis capabilities through a simple, containerized service.

 ## ✅ What You Get